tooka-org/tooka/README.md

 A fast, rule-based CLI tool for organizing your files.

 > [!WARNING]
 > Tooka lacks tests and is currently in early beta.
-Do **not** use it in production environments!
+Do **not** use it in production environments for now!

 ---